reevsreigner/network-fault-pipeline/README.md

 Create and activate a virtual environment:

 python -m venv .venv
-# On Windows (Git Bash)
+source .venv/Scripts/activate # On Windows (Git Bash)
-source .venv/Scripts/activate
-# On macOS/Linux
-source .venv/bin/activate

-Install the required dependencies:
+Install dependencies:

 pip install -r requirements.txt

-Running the Full Pipeline
-Execute the master orchestration script to run all stages from ingestion to model training:
+Run the full pipeline:
+This script handles ingestion, cleaning, database loading, and model training.

 bash run_pipeline.sh

-Launching the Dashboard
+Launch the Dashboard:
-After the pipeline has run successfully, start the interactive web application:

 streamlit run src/dashboard.py

-6. Project deep-dive
+Containerized Execution (Using Docker)
+The Dockerfile packages the entire pipeline.

+Build the Docker image:
+From the project root, run:

+docker build -t network-pipeline .

+Run the pipeline inside the container:
+This command starts a container, runs the pipeline, and then the container will exit.

+docker run --name pipeline-run network-pipeline

+(Note: The database and model will be created inside the container and will not persist unless Docker Volumes are used).

+5. Engineering Deep-Dive & Decisions
+This section details the engineering choices made and the roadmap for production readiness.

-Data Provenance & Realism
+Model Metrics & Realism
-The dataset is a real-world sample of mobile network KPIs collected over time.
-However, to create a supervised machine learning problem, the fault_flag target variable was synthetically generated.
-A fault is labeled based on a set of pre-defined business rules (e.g., Latency > 200ms AND Throughput < 1Mbps).
-This simulates a scenario where a data engineer must translate domain knowledge into a usable label for a predictive model.

-Model Performance Analysis
-The Random Forest model achieved near-perfect metrics on the test set.
+The Random Forest model achieved perfect metrics on the test set.

 Classification Report:

-              precision    recall  f1-score   support

-No Fault (0)       1.00      1.00      1.00      3221
+              precision    recall  f1-score   support No Fault (0)       1.00      1.00      1.00      3221
     Fault (1)       1.00      1.00      1.00       145

-     accuracy                           1.00      3366
-    macro avg       1.00      1.00      1.00      3366
- weighted avg       1.00      1.00      1.00      3366

-Confusion Matrix:

-[[3221    0]
- [   0  145]]

-Analysis: The exceptionally high scores are likely due to the clear, rule-based nature of the fault_flag label.
-The patterns were distinct enough for the model to learn them perfectly.
-In a real-world scenario with more noise and complex fault conditions, performance would likely be lower, requiring more advanced feature engineering and model tuning.

-Engineering Maturity & Future Improvements
-This project demonstrates several key engineering best practices but also has a clear roadmap for scaling:
+Analysis: The perfect score is a direct result of the rule-based fault_flag.
+The patterns were clean and distinct, making them easy for the model to learn.
+This serves as an excellent baseline.

+Path to Realism: To simulate real-world messiness, the next step would be to inject noise into the data (e.g., slightly altering KPIs for fault cases) and retrain the model.
+This would test the model's robustness and likely require techniques like hyperparameter tuning or handling class imbalance with methods like SMOTE.

+Testing Strategy
+The project's testing maturity is established but has room to grow.

-Testing & CI/CD: Unit tests for critical logic are included and are automatically run via a GitHub Actions CI pipeline, ensuring code quality.
+Current State: Unit tests using pytest are implemented for the critical business logic in the transformation step (label_fault function).
+These tests are automatically run on every push via the GitHub Actions CI pipeline.

+Future Roadmap: A production-grade testing suite would be expanded to include:

+Data Validation Tests: Using a library like Great Expectations to define schema constraints and data quality checks at the ingestion stage.

+Integration Tests: Verifying that the different pipeline components (e.g., transformation script and database loading script) interact correctly.

+Orchestration: From Bash to Airflow
-Orchestration: The pipeline is currently orchestrated with a simple Bash script.
-The next step would be to migrate this logic to a production-grade orchestrator like Apache Airflow or Prefect.
+The pipeline is currently orchestrated with a simple run_pipeline.sh script.

+Reasoning: This approach is lightweight and perfect for local development and demonstration.
+It clearly defines the sequence of operations without requiring heavy dependencies.

+Production Roadmap: For a production environment, this logic would be migrated to a dedicated workflow orchestrator like Apache Airflow.
+Each script (ingest.py, clean_transform.py, etc.) would become a task within an Airflow DAG (Directed Acyclic Graph), enabling robust scheduling, retries, and monitoring.

+Database Positioning: From SQLite to PostgreSQL
+The analytics database is currently SQLite.

+Reasoning: SQLite was chosen for its simplicity and portability.
+It is a serverless, file-based database, which means the entire project can be run without any external database setup, making it ideal for a portfolio piece.

-Scalability: While SQLite is excellent for development, a production deployment would require migrating the database to a more robust system like PostgreSQL or a cloud data warehouse like Google BigQuery to handle larger data volumes and concurrent user access.
+Production Roadmap: The data models and loading scripts are designed to be portable.
+In a production setting, the database connection would be pointed to a production-grade relational database like PostgreSQL or a cloud data warehouse like Google BigQuery to handle larger data volumes, concurrent access, and advanced analytics.

-Containerization: The included Dockerfile is the first step toward deployment.
-The next step is to use Docker Compose to manage the application and its database as interconnected services, preparing it for deployment on platforms like Kubernetes.
+Containerization Story
+The Dockerfile in this repository packages the entire ETL and training pipeline.
+When a container is run from this image, its default command (CMD) is to execute the run_pipeline.sh script, creating the curated data, database, and model inside the container's ephemeral filesystem.
+This demonstrates the portability of the entire application.